cniblock/Project_1/README.md

 The website providers visiters with information on the Law firm, the services it provides and the law firms team.

 USER GOAL
-To claerly see what the Law Firm's services are.
+To clearly see what the Law Firm's services are.
-WHat the philosofy of the firm is.
+What the philosophy of the firm is.
 Who the CEO's are and colleagues they work with and also the career information of both.

 SITE OWNER GOALS
-To have a fully functional and customised wersite that can go more in depth ahan Linkedin and also have more of a personal touch.
+To have a fully functional and customised website that can go more in depth than Linkedin and also have more of a personal touch.
 It will allow the owner to look professional and give the option of users to contact them and start communication channels.